MicrosoftDocs/playfab-docs/playfab-docs/features/config/gamemanager/quickstart.md

 #### Update account permissions

 1. Select the **Account** you wish to edit.
-2. Select the appropriate **Permissions** (note: Admins have view and edit permissions for all sections).
+2. Select the appropriate **Permissions** (Note: Admins have view and edit permissions for all sections).
 3. Save your changes by selecting the orange **SAVE PERMISSIONS** button.

 ![Game manager - Settings - Edit permissions](media/tutorials/game-manager-settings-edit-permissions.png)